Skip to main content

 Autoplay is a video playback setting that plays a video immediately on page load.
 Autoplaying videos will contribute to your account’s bandwidth usage and may be blocked in certain browsers.

-Average engagement is a percentage measurement of the amount of time viewers spent watching or listening to a given media.
+Average engagement is a percentage measure of the time viewers spent watching or listening to a given media.
 This calculation includes the number of times the video was played, its length, and how long your audience actively spent watching or listening.
 Average engagement is reported on both the account-wide “Trends” page and the individual media analytics.

 B